 The main difference between claims based on criminal and civil actions has to do with evidence.
 A claim based on malicious criminal prosecution might allege damages for mental suffering.
 Here, a plaintiff might not need to provide proof in the form of verifiable economic damages.
 But for claims based on civil actions, the plaintiff must be able to prove quantifiable damages.
 That means the damages can be calculated easily.
 For example, lost wages or medical expenses can be verified to exact numbers.

 Most states allow recovery for claims based on civil suits, as long as the plaintiff (the defendant in the original case) is able to prove:

 But apart from the mere hassle of answering a civil complaint, some states also require some direct interference with, or injury to, the plaintiff.

 For example, defamation can result from a malicious lawsuit.
 Lost business from a damaged reputation typically would be considered a compensable injury.

 Generally, any malicious criminal proceeding that lacks probable cause may give rise to a malicious prosecution claim.
 This includes criminal charges, regardless of whether the claimant was tried or even indicted.
 Even the malicious issuance of a search warrant without probable cause may trigger such a claim.

 Courts generally agree on the elements required for a malicious prosecution claim.
 But some states combine elements or arrange them differently.
 The six elements of this claim are as follows:

 - The institution or continuation of a civil or criminal legal proceeding against the plaintiff;

-- By, or abetted by, the defendant (the prosecutor or plaintiff in the malicious action);
+- Done by, or abetted by, the defendant (the prosecutor or plaintiff in the malicious action);

-- Termination of the prior proceeding in favor of the plaintiff (for instance, the case brought by the prosecutor or plaintiff in the malicious action was dismissed);
+- Termination of the prior proceeding in the plaintiff's favor.
+For instance, the case brought by the prosecutor or plaintiff in the malicious action was dismissed;

 - Absence of probable cause for instituting the prior proceeding;